-In five chapters I’m trying to describe the internals of Jedi:
+In six chapters I’m trying to describe the internals of Jedi:

 Testing is not documented here, you’ll find that right here.